IngridGdesigns/typescript/course-notes/typescript-notes.md

 ## Tuple

 A Tuple is a special construct that typescript understands.
-It has a fixed length array that's typed, a very specific array.
-Example:
+It has a fixed length array that's typed, Example:

 ```typescript
 const student = {